2011 Christchurch earthquake: Other messages of support

 The Queen of New Zealand said she was "utterly shocked" and her "thoughts were with all those affected".
 Her son and heir to the New Zealand throne, The Prince of Wales, also said to New Zealand's governor-general and prime minister: "My wife and I were horrified when we heard the news early this morning...
 The scale of the destruction all but defies belief when we can appreciate only too well how difficult it must have been struggling to come to terms with last year's horror ...
 Our deepest sympathy and constant thoughts are with you and all New Zealanders."

 Barack Obama, President of the United States, issued a statement from the White House Press Office on the disaster by way of an official announcement that "On behalf of the American people, Michelle and I extend our deepest condolences to the people of New Zealand and to the families and friends of the victims in Christchurch, which has suffered its second major earthquake in just six months...
 As our New Zealand friends move forward, may they find some comfort and strength in knowing that they will have the enduring friendship and support of many partners around the world, including the United States."
 The President also made a call to Prime Minister Key.

 Pope Benedict XVI issued an announcement on the earthquake in a statement during his Wednesday audience on 23 February, stating that he was praying for the dead and the injured victims of the devastating earthquake, and encouraging those involved in the rescue efforts.

+A condolence book was set up in Parliament House, which was signed by both the public and the Diplomatic corps.
+The council of Christchurch, Dorset, in England, which is a twin town with New Zealand's Christchurch, created four condolence books.
+In the High Commission of New Zealand in London, Prince Charles, Prince Philip, Prince William and his fiancée Kate Middleton, as well as Prince Harry signed the condolence book.
+Fiji Prime Minister Frank Bainimarama signed the condolence book in the high commission in Fiji.